christianmlong/personal/content/twisted_on_windows.md

 The [virtualenvwrapper](https://virtualenvwrapper.readthedocs.org/en/latest/) project is full of useful shortcuts for working with virtualenvs.
 For simplicity, I will be using only virtualenv, and not virtualenvwrapper, in this writeup.
 However, if you're interested in setting up virtualenvwrapper, [this patched version](https://github.com/christianmlong/virtualenvwrapper-win) works on Windows with the latest version of virtualenv.

-#### <a name="upgrade_pip_venv"></a> Upgrade pip and virtualenv

-With the virtualenv activated, install the `wheel` package, and upgrade `setuptools`.

-    pip install --upgrade wheel setuptools

-Later we will use `wheel` to create our own binary packages for distribution to the production environment.
-That way we don't have to install the Microsoft Visual C++ Compiler on the production servers.

 #### <a name="python_packaging"></a> The state of Python packaging in 2015

 Installing Python packages on Windows has gotten a lot easier over the years.
 The [Python Package Index](https://pypi.python.org/pypi) (PyPI) now provides pre-compiled binary installers in the [wheel](https://wheel.readthedocs.org/en/latest/) format for many packages.